AgileProjectsLtd/popcheck-lambda/README.md

 ## Installing

 Download the Lambda functions.
-Click 'Clone or Download' in GitHub or execute this command in the console
+Click 'Clone or Download' in GitHub or execute this command in the console, assuming you want to use ~/Development as your development directory

 ```
+cd ~/Development
 git clone https://github.com/AgileProjectsLtd/popcheck-lambda.git
 ```